- University of Wisconsin-Eau Claire

 - Contact Us

-Because of the demand for some courses and limitations on enrollment, degree-seeking students will be given priority over Special Students.
+Because of the demand for some courses and limitations on enrollment, degree-seeking students will be given priority over special students.
 If the graduate enrollment period is open, graduate special students can register as soon as the online Payment Plan Agreement has been submitted.
-You can contact the Registration Office for additional questions at (715) 836-2425.
+You can contact Blugold Central for additional questions at (715) 836-3000.

 Some courses require permission to enroll from the department or an instructor.
 If a course you would like to take requires permission to enroll, please contact the department offering that course (not Registration or the Admission Offices).

-If you are looking to get ahead of the game and take college courses while still in high school we have three options for you.
+If you are looking to get ahead of the game and take college courses while still in high school, we have options for you:

 Must be a junior or senior in the top 25% of the class OR in the top 50% of their class with an ACT composite of 24 or greater (SAT V+M of 1110 or greater).

-If the student doesn't meet the above criteria, he/she will need to apply as an Exception Enrollment Student.
-Usually a high school student who can provide substantial and convincing letters of recommendation and/or data demonstrating high ability in a specific area of University study.
-(Send the documentation with your PI-8700/PI-8900 form.)
-For more information, contact the UW-Eau Claire Admission Office.
+If the student does not meet the above criteria, he/she may be considered on an exception basis if they are able to provide substantial and convincing letters of recommendation and/or data demonstrating high ability in a specific area of University study.
+For more information, contact the UW-Eau Claire Admissions Office.

 Information should be sent to: